HTRDR-PLANETS(1) General Commands Manual HTRDR-PLANETS(1)

-htrdr‑planeto implements mixed parallelism.
-On a single computer (that is, a node), it uses shared memory parallelism while it relies on Message Passing Interface (MPI) to parallelize calculations between multiple nodes. htrdr‑planeto can therefore be launched either directly or via a process launcher such as mpirun(1) to distribute the rendering on several computers.
+htrdr‑planets implements mixed parallelism.
+On a single computer (that is, a node), it uses shared memory parallelism while it relies on Message Passing Interface (MPI) to parallelize calculations between multiple nodes. htrdr‑planets can therefore be launched either directly or via a process launcher such as mpirun(1) to distribute the rendering on several computers.

 The options are as follows: